Remi-C/Remi-C.github.io/index.md

----
+﻿---
 layout: page
 title: Rémi Cura simple website
 subtitle: About my research and woodworking projects.
 ---

-I'm a french engineer (Science and Technology of Telecommunication) with a Ph.D in computer science applied to Geographical Information.
+I'm a French engineer (Science and Technology of Telecommunication) with a Ph.D. in computer science applied to Geographical Information.
 I'm interested in [lots of fields](./research_interest) of computer science, mostly about computer vision, computer graphics, machine learning and database/big data, remote sensing and digital humanities.